lexnederbragt/INF-BIOx121/Intro_HTS/NGS_intro_HTS_analysis.rst

 What are the basic skills we want you to learn?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Technical / bioinformatic
+Technical / bioinformatic:

 -  Study design
 -  Mapping principles
 -  Alignment principles
 -  Alternative splicing
 -  Model system vs non-model system organisms

--  The practice of bioinformatics / computational biology
+The practice of bioinformatics / computational biology:

 -  Transparency/reproducibility
 -  Data management
 -  Statistics and hypothesis testing